, ,

 Depending on the amount of melanin released, your baby’s eye color may gradually change after birth.
 Your infant has blue eyes, it is because their melanocytes are producing very little melanin.

-Most babies with lighter complexions have blue or gray eyes at birth.
-Others progressively transform from blue or gray to green, hazel, or brown over time.
-Most, but not all, dark-skinned babies are born with brown eyes that remain dark.
+Most kids with lighter complexions have blue or gray eyes from birth.
+Others gradually change from blue or gray to green, hazel, or brown with time.
+The majority, but not all, of dark-skinned newborns are born with brown eyes that stay dark.

 Eye color categorization